 Abraham Ulrikab (1845-1881)

-Abraham Ulrikab was an Inuk from Labrador who, with his wife, two daughters, a young relative, and another Inuit family, agreed to go to Europe to be part of an exotic traveling show, a human zoo.
+Abraham Ulrikab was an Inuk from Labrador who, with his wife, two daughters, a young relative, and another Inuit family, agreed to go to Europe to be part of an exotic traveling show, a so-called “human zoo”.
 Ulrikab, a devout Moravian Christian, spoke three languages and played violin, guitar and clarinet.
 He kept a travel diary during his voyage to Europe and also wrote letters to Brother Augustus Ferdinand Elsner, the Moravian missionary who was his teacher in Labrador.
 These are the only personal records of the short, tragic time he and the others spent as part of the ethnographic exhibition.

 Abraham was born on January 29, 1845 in Hebron, to Paulus and Elizabeth, one of at least four other children.
 He was baptized on February 25, 1845.
 At this time the Inuit did not use surnames; it was customary for married people to take the first name of their spouse so Abraham Ulrikab meant Abraham, husband of Ulrike.[1]